jhm2112/cse15l-lab-reports/lab-report-1-week-2.md

 **Optimizing Remote Running**<br/><br/>
 Lastly, here are some other useful tips to save time:
-* You can write a command in quotes at the end of an ssh command to directly run it on the remote server, then exit.<br/>
+* You can write a command in quotes at the end of a ssh command to directly run it on the remote server, then exit.<br/>
 `$ ssh cs15lwi22@ieng6.ucsd.edu "command"`
 * You can use semicolons to run multiple commands on the same line in most terminals.<br/>
 `$ command1; command2; command3`